lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 Version
 -------
-Lubuntu ships with version 0.3. of LXQt File Archiever.
+Lubuntu ships with version 0.3. of LXQt File Archiver.

 How To Launch
 -------------
-To launch LXQt File Archiever :menuselection:`Accessories --> LXQt File Archiever` or run
+To launch LXQt File Archiver :menuselection:`Accessories --> LXQt File Archiver` or run

   .. code::